kubb-labs/kubb/docs/builders/unplugin.md

 # unplugin-kubb

-Kubb plugin for Vite, Webpack, EsBuild, Rollup, Nuxt, Astro and Rspack.
+Kubb plugin for Vite, webpack, esbuild, Rollup, Nuxt, Astro and Rspack.

 > [!TIP]
 > The `hook` option will not work with Unplugin.
 If you need to run Prettier or ESLint after the generation, use Kubb CLI instead.